-The 600 hectares that cover the canyon are one of the most unique natural areas in Catalonia not only for the stunning landscape but also for its ecological value.
-The variety of wildlife ranges from vultures to foxes allowing the animal and plant lovers to take pleasure in the beauty of nature.
+The 600 hectares covering the canyon are one of Catalonia’s most unique natural areas, not only for the stunning landscape but also for its ecological value.
+The variety of wildlife ranges from vultures to foxes, allowing animal lovers to take pleasure in the beauty of nature.

 What to do in Mont-Rebei